mrcjkb/mrcjkb.github.io/posts/2025-09-16-lumen-labs-announcement.markdown

   for use by the type checker and a language server.
 - A `busted-nlua` test backend for easily running [`busted`](https://github.com/lunarmodules/busted) tests with Neovim as the Lua interpreter.
-- For packages that haven't been released to luarocks yet, the `lux.toml` format now supports you to specify Git dependencies.
+- For packages that haven't been released to luarocks yet, the `lux.toml` format now lets you specify Git dependencies.
 - A templating system that lets you configure how Lux injects source and version information into generated rockspecs.
 - We now publish pre-built binary artifacts for: